-The biggest misperception people have about halter is that bigger is supposed to be better.
+The biggest misconception people have about halter is that bigger is supposed to be better.
 That’s not the way it’s supposed to be, and especially not in the performance halter.
-It’s form to function.
+It’s about form to function.

 Unlike showmanship, in halter, you can just show from one side.
 But you have to make sure you get your horse set up really good, even if it takes a little longer.
 You want to keep his head and ears up.
 You’re showing your horse more than you are yourself.